ShaktiSingh26/FastAPI/README.md

 - 👋 Hi, I’m @ShaktiSingh26
 - 🌱 I’m currently learning Data Science
-- 📫 Reach me on linkedin shakti-singh-59a2511b7
+- 📫 Reach me on linkedin singh-shakti
 - 💻 In this repository I have deployed a ML model using Fast API and Heroku